 won’t I need a lot of money?

 And of course, in addition to good old fashioned boldness, you need some financial resources, too.
 Though, not nearly as many as you might imagine.
-In fact, living on the road – vagabonding – is one of the cheapest lifestyles you can take on.
+In fact, embracing the physical journey – that is living on the road for a preset period of time – some call it vagabonding – is one of the most affordable lifestyles you can take on.

 This is one of those truths that’s obvious in hindsight, but otherwise not immediately obvious to the working person.
 When you choose to live on the road, many of your largest expenditures disappear overnight.